kreauniv/comp308/source/lambda.rst

    to you to practice recursion.

-Scheme works with this definition just fine, but that's because it already provides a mechanism for you to assume the existence of the innert :rkt:`sqrt/rec` function when typing to evaluate a particular call.
+Scheme works with this definition just fine, but that's because it already provides a mechanism for you to assume the existence of the inner :rkt:`sqrt/rec` function when typing to evaluate a particular call.
 Somehow, the repeated unfolding of the code is avoided by using names to tie the function's structure to itself.
 We **don't** have that concept in lambda calculus and so will need to show that we can do this